Indium tin oxide transparent electrodes for vertical cavity surface emitting lasers fabricated using a single lithography step

 - download PDF (318K)

 Chua, C. L.; Thornton, R. L.; Treat, D. W.; Yang, V. K.; Dunnrowicz, C. C. Indium Tin Oxide transparent electrodes for vertical cavity surface emitting laser fabricated using a single lithography step.
 Summaries of Papers PResented at the Conference on Lasers and Electro-Optics (CLEOS); 1997 May 18-23; Baltimore, MD.
 Piscataway NJ: IEEE; 1997; 196-197.

 Copyright © IEEE, 1997.
 Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.